 - The less important activities or bad habits I’m going to cut out of my schedule so that I can focus more time on the five moves in the next three month includes…..

 Practice 3 – Get Insanely good at key skills

 You can learn anything you choose to learn.
-To get insanely good at the skills required for you to be a high performer you most practice what Brendan Burchard calls “progressive mastery”.
+To get insanely good at the skills required for you to be a high performer you most practice what Brendon Burchard calls “progressive mastery”.
 In his research, he found that high performers excel because they progressively improve each day to ultimately achieve the skill needed to accomplish their goals.

 Here is are the steps to progressive training:

 - Determine a skill you want to master